ocrest/broccoli-sass-image-vars/README.md

     // Specify the output Sass file:
     output: 'scss_compiled/_images.scss',

-    // Cut out from the images path 'webpub' substring
+    // This prefix will be removed from the each image URL
     image_root: 'webpub',
 });
 ```